daylioti/docker-commander/README.md

 Option | Description
 --- | ---
 -api-host| docker api host, f.e tcp://127.0.0.1:2376
--api-v | docker api version
+-api-v | docker api version, use this option when you have some troubles with docker api version.
 -h	| display help dialog
 -c  | path to yml config file
 -v	| output version information and exit